sishenyuan/NDNC-Net/README.md

 Obtain the NCNet checkpoint from [Google Drive](https://drive.google.com/drive/folders/1aqOWWzmYfPdbhB79UiXK7owjOMSUCd4Z), and create a new directory named `weights` and place the checkpoint within.

-## Prepare the Dataset
+## Prepare the Synthetic Dataset

-The dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1H5xdALyERpqmABYI6VVqiCFCwWWD_ndI).
+The dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1O_ezlXHpvBgL7A7B-ScTpyWji-0HtrRE).
 You need to rename the folder to `images`(by default) and place it in the root directory.

 To create the dynamics curves, run the following command: